“Creative people are flaky.”

 That statement gets my blood boiling a bit, but I do understand where the sentiment comes from.

-When distractions are useful in order to ultimately make insightful connections for your job, the line that separates work and goof-off time often gets blurred.
+For professional writers, distractions are often useful in order to ultimately make insightful connections.
+The line that separates work and goof-off time can get blurred.

-And having frustrating experiences with creative people who are “not reliable in performance or behavior” perpetuates the flaky stereotype.
+And having frustrating experiences with writers who are “not reliable in performance or behavior” perpetuates the flaky stereotype.

 But who benefits from that belief?